IMSA Formula Atlantic Championship Race

 - March 76B [8?]
 (Dale Lang): Doug Shierson Racing ran a red March 76B for Dale Lang (Wilton, CT) in 1976.
 The only red 76B in March build records was 76B-8, suggesting this was Lang's car.
 Lang retained this car for 1977 and then sold it to Ralph Manaker (Erieville, NY) who raced it in 1978.
 Advertised by Manaker as a 76-77B in October 1978.

 - Lola T360 [HU11] (John Weakley): New via North American agent Carl Haas to Bill Scott Racing, and run for Elliot Forbes-Robinson (La Crescenta, CA) in the 1975 Canadian Players Formula Atlantic series with Penthouse sponsorship.
 Forbes-Robinson won two rounds of the Canadian series in this car.
-Sold to John Weakley (Nashville, IN) for 1976, who ran as part of the Bill Scott Racing team, but he ran out of finance and the car was sold to Ivan Roland (Asheville NC) in 1979.
-Used by Roland's son Russ Roland in SCCA events until 1982, when it was advertised.
+Sold to John Weakley (Nashville, IN) for 1976, who ran as part of the Bill Scott Racing team, but he ran out of finance and the car was sold to Ivan Roland (Asheville, NC) in 1979.
+Roland's son Russ Roland (Arden, NC) raced the car in SCCA Formula Atlantic, scoring three points in 1980 and 14 in 1981.
+He also ran it at the Chimney Rock Hillclimb in 1981 and 1982.
+It was advertised in 1982.
 It was later sold to someone in update New York, so may be the Walter Nelson car.

 - Lola T360 (Joe Colantonio): Joe Colantonio (Glenolden, PA) raced a Lola T360 in the Players Canadian Formula Atlantic series and the IMSA Formula Atlantic Championship in 1976.
 His car was white with a black stripe, and carried support Dynacord and Barcus Berry.
 In May 1977, he advertised the car, noting that it had a new monocoque in April 1977 and had been "completely gone over".
 Subsequent history unknown.